 Ethics for Local Elected Officials Live and On Demand Webinars

-The LIVE webinar is $125 for your whole board and takes place every May.
+The LIVE webinar is May 18, 2016 10am-12noon and is $125 for your whole board and takes place every May.
 You can purchase it in March of each year from this page.
 You will also receive the On Demand Webinar at no additional charge when you purchase the Live webinar.
-More details about this is covered in the preparation instructions further down this page.
+See further instructions below and in the Preparation Checklist.

-The ON DEMAND webinar is $125 for your whole board and can be purchased separately from the Live webinar.
-You may purchase and watch this webinar beginning every June through October 31st.
-The On Demand webinar can be watched as many times as needed and from any desktop.
+The ON DEMAND webinar is available June-October 2016 and is $125 for your whole board and can be purchased separately from the Live webinar.
+The On Demand webinar can be purchased from this page June-October of every year.
+The On Demand webinar can be watched as many times as needed and from any desktop before October 31st. (portable devices do not always work).
 After October 31st, the next online opportunity will be the following May again.

 B. Who this training does NOT cover: